 - To ensure proper development and maturing of the bulbs, plant your onions in full sun.
 As for the soil type, avoid clay-laden soil and prefer it light, soft and well drained.
 Note that onion doesn’t tolerate soil acidity.
 Best results are in siliceous-clay soil.

-- Vegetable patch: Succeed in growing onions
+- In the veggie patch: Succeed in growing onions

 Cooking onion for its health benefits